Hypoplastic left heart syndrome causes heart failure—the heart pumps less than normal amount of blood to the body—and eventually death.

 (See also Overview of Heart Defects.)

-Hypoplastic is a medical term for underdeveloped.
+Hypoplastic is a medical term for underdeveloped and small.
 Hypoplastic left heart syndrome (HLHS) accounts for 2 to 4% of birth defects of the heart.
-Because the left side of the heart is underdeveloped, oxygenated blood coming into the left heart from the lungs is diverted into the right side of the heart through the atrial septal defect, where it mixes with deoxygenated blood returning to the heart from the body.
+Because the left side of the heart is underdeveloped, oxygenated blood coming into the left side of the heart from the lungs is diverted into the right side of the heart through an atrial septal defect (a hole in the wall that separates the heart's atria into left and right sides), where it mixes with deoxygenated blood returning to the heart from the body.
 This relatively deoxygenated blood exits the right heart to the lungs and through the ductus arteriosus to the body.
 The ductus arteriosus is a blood vessel connecting the two great arteries leaving the heart, the pulmonary artery and the aorta (see Normal Fetal Circulation).
 In the womb and during the first few days of life, the ductus is open.
 Blood flow to the body is maintained only because the ductus arteriosus remains open.
 Once the ductus closes, as it normally does after birth, very little blood flows to the body.
-If the defect is not repaired immediately, the infant will die.
+If the ductus is not kept open by starting a prostaglandin quickly, the infant will die.
+Surgical treatment is required within the first weeks of life.

 Many infants are diagnosed before birth when hypoplastic left heart syndrome is detected on a prenatal ultrasound examination done on the mother or on echocardiography (ultrasonography of the heart) done on the fetus.